mikyll/Mobile-Systems-M/flashcards.md

 - **bound**: `onBind()`, `bindService()`;
 - **foreground**: `onStartCommand()`, `startForegroundService()`;

+Since Services cannot directly access the UI, to update it you could use BroadcastReceivers or other asynchronous components, such as AsyncTask.

 #### What is an **IntentService**?
 An **IntentService** is a service with a simplified lifecycle, that uses worker threads (no UI interaction), cannot be interrupted and stops itself when it's done.